The First Three Sessions

 The second Rolfing session centers around the feet and the legs up to knee.
 Many people don't use their whole foot.
 Old ankle injuries may cause you to rely on the outer edge of the foot, or cause you to collapse inward.
 In addition, most people walk by stepping too far forward and forcing the legs to pull the upper body along after them.
 This habit puts too much pressure on the heels, reduces flexibility in the toes and metatarsals, and causes hamstring tension.
 If, on the other hand, the upper body initiates a step by "falling" lightly forward, the legs can easily swing forward in response, and the body's weight will be "caught" by the whole foot.
 Then the foot is able to roll through each joint, including the small bones in the toes.
 To teach this way of walking, the second session begins with the feet.

-For an article that I wrote about foot health and shoes, as well as other information on these topics, please visit the Feet page.
+For an article that I wrote about foot health and shoes, as well as other information on these topics and free videos, please visit the Feet page.

 The third Rolfing session is about integration.
 It ties the first two sessions together into a complex whole.
 It is the last of the introductory sessions and a crucial point for both Rolfer and client.
 If, for any reason, either one wishes to delay the series, it is advantageous to do so before the fourth Rolfing session, which begins to deal with the deep structures of the pelvis.